ajwills72/rminr/docs/README.md

 * [Further reading](resources.html).
 A list of other Creative Commons resources about using R.

 ## Putting R to work
-_Experiential learning activities, later in Semester 1 of Stage 1_

 These are mainly further practice in the skills you learned in _Absolute Beginners'_.
 Where the exercises contain completely new skills, these are shown in **bold**.
 Where the excercises extend a skill you've already been taught, these are shown in _italics_.